Dakkers/boxley/README.md

 - **access_token**: A user-specific Dropbox access token.
 Don't alter this!
 - **db_dir**: The default directory to sync with.
 Make sure to have a trailing `/` at the end, regardless of your OS.
 - **relative_to_home**: Tells Boxley to include the path to your home directory in the Dropbox file paths.
+- **overwrite**: Tells Dropbox to overwrite the files that are pushed, instead of duplicating them.

 Other settings not yet implemented.
 Sorry :(